Inicio de la 1a Fase: 4 septiembre 2016

 Community Participation Program

 Start with the collaboration with the shanghailander Yu Ting and his studio Wutopia Lab for the first program.
-Small is Beautiful exhibits the application of small yet multifunctional spaces and shows how these spaces can help bring cultural and community engagement to neighborhoods that would not normally encounter museum or gallery spaces.
+Small is Beautiful exhibited the application of small yet multifunctional spaces and showed how these spaces can help bring cultural and community engagement to neighborhoods that would not normally encounter museum or gallery spaces.

 Shanghai Project Library

-In collaboration with Shanghai's symbolic bookstore, Jifeng, the Shanghai Project Library features a wide range of books and journals selected in response to this year's theme of "2116."
+In collaboration with Shanghai's symbolic bookstore, Jifeng, the Shanghai Project Library featured a wide range of books and journals selected in response to this year's theme of "2116."

 + more info